WE'RE HAPPY YOU'RE HERE.

 We dance with partners, and with everybody in the room.
 It doesn't matter what gender you are - you can boogie in both dance roles.
 Come alone or bring a friend!

-Thursday night dances typically cost $10, start with a brief orientation for beginners at 7PM, and continue with dancing 7:30-10PM.
-We also host occasional dances on other nights of the week.
+Thursday night dances typically cost $10 (cash, check, or debit/credit cards accepted), start with a brief orientation for beginners at 7PM, and continue with dancing 7:30-10PM.
+We also host occasional dances and other events on other nights of the week.
 See the event details for more info.

 Dance every [Thursday] night.

 (And sometimes other nights of the week as well.)